 The Professor in charge of administering the Putnam, determining the team, etc. this year was Professor David Harbater.

-Problems from Putnam exams and solutions (up through and including the 2017 exam) can be found here.
-Winners will be posted there in March or April, 2018.
+Problems from Putnam exams and solutions (up through and including the 2017 exam) can be found here, along with a list of winners and information about scores.